HackBulgaria/Core-Java-1/2/problems2.md

 - if you use 'import from file system'

+//The ProjectName for all of the three problems below should be 'TDDIntro'

 ###JUnit Hello world###
 Implement a method 'getNumberOfDigits(int)' which just counts the number of digits.

 1) Write the signature of the method
 2) Write the test, make sure it fails beautifully.
 Think of some edge cases.
 3) Implement the method
 4) Pass your own test!
 Woohoo!

 ###Implement a join method###